Ulianychev/automation/README.txt

-For using all files (except DNA-actions) you need to instal excel add-in ChemicalFormulas-1.1.xla which is also represented in the main directory
+For using all files (except DNA-actions) you need to instal excel add-in ChemicalFormulas-1.1.xla which is also represented in the main directory.
+For DNA-actions you need to unlock the file and allow macros for running it correctly.

 To install and activate the Excel Add-Ins you need to follow these steps, Go to the file tab.